 First conclusion.
 A career ladder is not a ladder but a path.
 The way you grow should not be limited to becoming a manager, it should be more flexible.

-Spotify has a series of blog posts on creating career paths that resonate with these ideas.
+Kevin Goldsmith, Spotify’s executive wrote a series of blog posts on creating career paths that resonate with these ideas.

 They defined three paths you can take.
 You could either manage other people and grow your impact by helping others succeed.
 You could master your professional area and grow your impact by solving cross-functional problems.
 Or you could explore and move around between different roles.

 On top of that, they made it easy to switch the path you are on, whenever you want to try something else.